Opening the Destination Settings #

-Specify the name of the destination table.
+determines the name of the target table.
 You have the following options:

 Defines the style of the column name.
 Following options are available:

-Code: The SAP technical column name will be used as column name, e.g. MAKTX.
+- Code: The SAP technical column name is used as column name in the destination e.g., MAKTX.

-CodeAndText: The SAP technical column name and the SAP description separated by an underscore will be used as column name, e.g. MAKTX_Material Description (Short Text).
+- CodeAndText: The SAP technical column name and the SAP description separated by an underscore are used as column name in the destination e.g., MAKTX_Material Description (Short Text).

-TextAndCode: The SAP description and the SAP technical column name description separated by an underscore will be used as column name, e.g. Material Description (Short Text)_MAKTX.
+- TextAndCode: The SAP description and the SAP technical column name description separated by an underscore are used as column name in the destination e.g., Material Description (Short Text)_MAKTX.

 Dataset ID of the Table.This will be automatically generated by the MSTR server and can be found in the log.
 The Dataset ID is set automatically for the default DropAndCreate Update Policy.
 For other Update policies it can be set manually.